Bifurcation Diagram

 - Double-click to reset the view.

 - Toggle Feigenbaum lines to show/hide the annotated bifurcation points.
+Use High or Ultra quality for deep zooms.

 Interactive bifurcation diagram showing the long-run orbit of the selected map as a function of the parameter.
 Blue dots indicate stable periodic orbits, red dots indicate chaos.
 Feigenbaum bifurcation points are marked with dashed vertical lines when the annotation option is enabled.